karx/karx.github.io/GymVym/README.md

     - Feedback and Escalations

 * GymVym Subcription + Identity Management
-    Module responsible for managing diffrent users on our platfrom, ranging for different customer categories to operational staff.
+    The module is responsible for managing different users on our platform, ranging for different customer categories to operational staff.

 ## Software

 * Data SDK / APIs for GymVym
-The GymVym Engine would expose all the APIs and enpoints used for creating the GymVym System.
+The GymVym Engine would expose all the APIs and endpoints used for creating the GymVym System.
 This would include a query endpoint, to query facilities, events and products.
 Also, these APIs would make possible to have realtime bot responses.

 * Dashboard - Admin
-The admin dashboard would be exposed as a Web App, with identiy mangement.
+The admin dashboard would be exposed as a Web App, with identity management.
 Admin Interface to overlook and manage the system.
     * User View
     * Facilites Management